PERFORMING ARTS DEGREE PROGRAMS

 Majors are required to audition for every main-stage production and are encouraged to audition for as many Three-Penny and Artists’ Ensemble Theatre productions as their schedules will allow.
 Admittance to the program is by audition and must coincide with acceptance into the university.

-DESIGN and PRODUCTION (BFA)
+DESIGN & PRODUCTION (BFA)

 The Design and Production Track provides students with a balanced combination of coursework and practical application in the areas of scenic, lighting, costume design, or stage management.
 Students will work to develop proficiencies in painting, drawing, drafting, costume and set construction, draping, pattern drafting, and other technical skills.
 Through courses in text analysis, acting, technical theatre, theatre production, stage management, drawing, art history, and theatre history, students will develop a diverse combination of knowledge and skills.
 Advanced courses include upper-level scenic, lighting, or costume design, scene painting, costume history, computer-aided drafting, and directing.